Determining the output

 Keep in mind…

 In order to determine what output best suits your project and capacities, it’s helpful to explore some examples.
 The following subpages introduce different kinds of static and dynamic maps.
-There is usually more than one way to create a desired output.
+Remember, there is usually more than one way to create a desired output.

 - Who is your audience?
 Who is your spatial story for?
 To whom should it be legible?